apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/usage/transforming-csv.md

 ## Transforming CSV

-A common task is changing the output format of a CSV file therefore `Apache FreeMarker CLI` ships with a ready-to-use templates to convert CSVs
+A common task is changing the output format of a CSV file therefore `Apache FreeMarker Generator` ships with a ready-to-use templates to convert CSVs

 * Convert a CSV into a different format